• Skip to primary navigation

 Ingredients

-• 3 slices cooked bacon sugar free, Paleo
+• 3 slices Bacon I recommend sugar free

 Instructions

-• Roughly chop the cooked bacon and add to a bowl with the broccoli and sliced red onion.
+• Add the chopped bacon to a bowl with the broccoli and sliced red onion.

 • In a blender, blend the Greek yogurt, apple cider vinegar and stevia.